 Summer Residency: July 17 through July 27, 2014

 The Master of Fine Arts in Creative Writing at Augsburg is a two-year, low-residency program with the vision of preparing a small number of students for the future of creative writing.
-Low-residency programs accommodate writers who work full-time and those who live outside of Minnesota.
+Low-residency MFA programs accommodate writers who work full-time, those who live outside of Minnesota, and writers who require distance education.
 The program features:

 - An annual summer residency